 This kit contains phrases that include decodable text with words that contain the structure that has been taught.
 This provides struggling students with practice opportunities with both phonetically regular and irregular words within the context of the phrase.
-There are also decodable text stories for each unit.
-Units 8-14 have phrased and unphrased versions of each story.
+There are also decodable text stories for each unit, with both phrased and un-phrased versions of each story.
 The phrased version provides a guide for them to read with natural pauses that occur within sentences, with an attention to the meaning.
 Similar to other Fundations instruction, these are marked with scoops: